lenovo-rui/lico-doc/LiCO Quick Installation Guide v3.0.1.md

 #2.
 For installation on an existed cluster, please reference appendix 2

-LiCO supports installing Web server on an existed cluster, but it still needs to meet some minimum requirements, please reference Appendix 2 for more information.
+LiCO supports installing web server on an existed cluster, but it still needs to meet some minimum requirements, please reference appendix 2 for more information.

 #3.
 Config IMM IP and create IPMI account for nodes in cluster

-Manually config IMM IP and Create IPMI account.
+Manually config IMM IP and create IPMI account.

 >**NOTES:**
 >